-Please notify the daycare center or school in case you move out from Kouvola and you will not need the service anymore.
+Please, notify the daycare center or school in case you move out from Kouvola and you will not need the service anymore.

 Note: If you have any doubts about your child education in Kouvola, you can find the right contact person by opening the links shared above.
 The Immigrant guidance and counseling MOONA (moona@kouvola.fi) also offers support related to the matter and filling application forms.
-When your kid will start school, you might be required to show a proof of vaccinations.
+When your kid starts school, you might be required to show a proof of vaccinations.
 Bring all the necessary documents with you when moving to Finland.

-After moving to Finland
+After arrival to Finland

-After your arrival to Kouvola, there might be some days between your arrival to the city and the beginning of the classes.
+After your arrival to Kouvola, there might be some days before the beginning of your classes at campus.
 Use this time to get familiar with the place, travel around the city and get to know places and things to do.